 Step 4: Do ABC analysis To Prioritizing Products

-This will help in making it more efficient and saving your money, that’s why products by using the ABC analysis.
+This will help make it more efficient and save you money; that’s why products use the ABC analysis.

 Using ABC analysis can help in knowing which product requires attention from your perspective related to inventory management.

 With this method, you can prioritize the existing inventory under three categories such as :

 High-Value Products that have low frequency in sales.
 It can be a workout or sporting equipment.